jwhughes-work/FullTimeAPI/README.md

 FullTime API is an open source RESTful API that retrieves football data from [FullTime](https://fulltime.thefa.com/).
 It scrapes the FullTime website provided by The FA to provide structured, JSON-formatted data for fixtures, match results, league tables, and player statistics.

-Example of a BETA verison of this API is in use at: [Axbridge United](https://utb2.netlify.app/league)

 ## Features

 - **Fixtures**: Retrieve upcoming fixtures for various leagues.